 Students receiving Veterans Administration Educational Assistance Allowance are required to meet certain minimum standards in attendance and academic progress towards graduation.
 The student is responsible to immediately report any change of status in enrollment or withdrawal to the Registrar's Office.
 Further information and assistance may be obtained by contacting the school's V.A.
-Certifying Official, Evangeline Couchey at Evangeline.couchey@nyack.edu
+Certifying Official at Registrar@nyack.edu